BIIFSweden/spermatogenesis-profiling/README.md

 # Installation

-1. Download Anaconda from this link.
+1. Download Anaconda from this [link](https://www.anaconda.com/download)
 2. Download the Git repository for this project.
 3. Navigate to the downloaded git repository directory.
    ```bash